workloads/packer-templates/README.md

 This repository contains Packer templates for multiple providers.
 Usage differs slightly for each provider and is therefore broken out into a separate section.

+### Amazon Web Services

+> build target `aws`

+### Google Cloud

+> build target `google`

+#### Google Cloud Authentication

+Packer (and Terraform) requires authentication credentials to interact with Google Cloud APIs.

+The Google workflow is set up to use the Google Cloud CLI `gcloud` login information to retrieve these credentials.

+To log in, execute the `gcloud auth login` command and follow the instructions presented by the application.

+> ⚠️ You will need to log in to a Google Cloud account that has permissions to create Projects, Virtual Machines, and Virtual Machine Images.

+#### Google Cloud Prerequisites

+TODO

+#### Google Cloud Images

 TODO

 ### Microsoft Azure